heistp/antler/README.md

 ## Documentation

 At present, Antler is documented through the [examples](examples), and the comments in [config.cue](config.cue).
-Antler is configured entirely by [CUE](https://cuelang.org/), so it helps to get familiar with the language at a basic level, though it may be sufficient to just follow the examples.
+Antler is configured using [CUE](https://cuelang.org/), so it helps to get familiar with the language at a basic level, though for simple tests it may be sufficient to just follow the examples.

-Full documentation will follow, closer to the first stable release.

 ## Status

-As of version 0.3, the node is working, along with some basic tests and visualizations.
-More work is needed on functionality of the tests themselves, stabilizing the config and data formats, and supporting platforms other than Linux.
+As of version 0.3.0-beta, the node is working, along with some basic tests and visualizations.
+The [Roadmap](#roadmap) lists what should be completed before upcoming releases.

+Long term, more work is needed on functionality of the tests themselves, stabilizing the config and data formats, and supporting platforms other than Linux.
-The initial focus has been on local netns tests.
-More work is needed for testing on physical networks, and handling nodes without synchronized time.

-## Todo / Roadmap
+## Roadmap

-### Features
+### Version 0.3.0

 - record packet replies and calculate RTT for packet flows
 - detect lost and late (out-of-order) packets in packet flows, and flag with altered symbology in time series plot
 - ChartsTimeSeries: automatically add one or both Y axes based on the data series present in the Test
-- add validate command to check CUE syntax
+- add vet command to check CUE syntax
+- rename EmitLog reporter to Log, and add sorting by time for saved log files
+- test the SSH launcher and add an example of its use
 - add sudo support to the SSH launcher, instead of requiring root for netns
+- verify CUE disjunctions are used properly for union types
+- handle node data properly both with and without node-synchronized time

+### Future, Maybe

+#### Features

 - add an HTML index of tests and results
 - auto-detect node platforms
 - add report type with standard output for each test:
   - node logs and system information
   - descriptive details for test
   - time series and FCT plots, with navigation instructions
-- add SaveLog reporter that sorts logs by time
+  - tables of standard flow metrics: goodput, FCT, RTT distributions, etc
 - add support for sampling Linux socket stats via netlink (like [cgmon](https://github.com/heistp/cgmon))
 - add support for setting arbitary sockopts
+- add configuration to simulate conversational stream protocols
 - implement flagForward optimization, and maybe invert it to flagProcess
 - protect public servers with three-way handshake for packet protocols and simple authentication for stream protocols
 - add compression support for System runner FileData output
 - add more plotting templates, e.g. for plotly, Gnuplot and xplot
+- implement traffic generators in C, for performance
+- write full documentation
 - support MacOS
 - support FreeBSD

-### Bugs
+#### Bugs

 - improve poor error messages from CUE for syntax errors under disjunctions
-- return errors immediately on failed sets of CCA / sockopts
+- return errors immediately on failed sets of CCA / sockopts, instead of waiting until the end of the test
-- figure out why packets from tcpdump may be lost without a one-second post-test sleep (buffering? but shouldn't SIGINT flush that?)
+- figure out why packets from tcpdump may be lost without a one-second post-test sleep (maybe buffering, but shouldn't SIGINT flush that? is this a result of the network namespaces teardown issue below?)
+- network namespaces may be deleted before runners have completed, for example if a middlebox is canceled and terminated before the endpoints have completed- possibly add an additional node state during cancellation to handle this

-### Architecture
+#### Architecture

 - find a better way than unions to create interface implementations from CUE
 - handle timeouts consistently, both for runners and the node control connection
-- see if it's practical to move CUE schema from config.cue into Go
+- add antler init command to save config schema and defaults?
-- share more CUE code for rig setups and between packages
+- share more CUE code in examples, especially for netns rig setups
 - design some way to implement incremental test runs, perhaps using hard links
-- reduce use of type switches for result data stream?

 ## Thanks